-Because your child is under 15 years old, the new regulations apply to them.
-This means that, to reduce dental amalgam use, your dentist should not use amalgam fillings in your child's first teeth (baby or milk teeth) and will not usually use amalgam to fill their adult teeth.
+Because you are under 15 years old, the new regulations apply to you.
+This means that, to reduce dental amalgam use, your dentist\ should not use amalgam fillings in your first teeth (baby or milk teeth) and will not usually use amalgam to fill your adult teeth.

-In this leaflet, by dentist we also mean dental therapist.
+\ In this leaflet, by dentist we also mean dental therapist.